Typhoid is caused by an infection with Salmonella enterica serovar Typhi (S. Typhi).

 Vaccination prevents typhoid.
-S. typhi expresses a capsule made of polysaccharides, which was discovered in 1934 and named Vi – short for virulence.
-It is still considered the main virulence factor and only recently it has been shown that the Vi capsule protects S. Typhi from attack by the human immune system.
+S. Typhi expresses a capsule made of polysaccharides, which was discovered in 1934 and named Vi – short for virulence.
+It is still considered the main virulence factor and only recently it has been shown that the Vi polysaccharide capsule protects S. Typhi from attack by the human immune system.
 Vi is considered a protective antigen.

-At NIBSC, 2 World Health Organisation (WHO) International Standards (IS) for whole cell typhoid vaccines are in stock.
-Two ISs for Salmonella species that cause disease in poultry are also available.NIBSC staff drafted WHO guidelines on the quality, safety and efficacy of typhoid conjugate vaccines: part A guidelines on manufacture and control.
+In addition, the NIBSC holds two ISs for the 1960s whole cell typhoid vaccine: TYVK and TYVL, representative of acetone inactivated- and heat-phenol inactivated whole cell vaccines respectively.
+Two ISs for Salmonella spp. that cause disease in poultry are also available: SPDS-S2 and SPDS-V.NIBSC staff drafted WHO guidelines on the quality, safety and efficacy of typhoid conjugate vaccines: part A guidelines on manufacture and control.